christianb93/k8s-on-openstack/README.md

 openstack server list
 ```

-To destroy all resources again, run
+Some test scenarios can be found in the tests directory.
+Once you are done, you might want to destroy all resources again.
+For that purpose, run

 ```
 cd base